OfenPower/Camel-Kafka-Integration/README.md

 with this command:
   .\bin\windows\kafka-topics.bat --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic <name-of-the-topic>

-4. Launch every main:
+Step 4: Launch every main:
 - ClearTextBankMain
 - JsonBankMain
 - XmlBankMain
 - LoanBrokerMain
 - ClientMain

-5. Enter a Loan Request in the ClientMain GUI.
+Step 5: Enter a Loan Request in the ClientMain GUI.
 There are currently no input-checks enabled, please only use integer-/double-values

-6. Done.
+Step 6: Done.
 The Loan Broker will now contact the banks and check their offers.
 Finally the client will receive the best offer from the Broker.

+Step 7: Repeat with new client loan requests.